subor/sdk/docs/tutorials/setup.md

 These are instructions to setup and manage the SDK on a developer's workstation or the console.

-If you received a devkit from us it should already come with the SDK pre-installed to `c:\ruyi`.
+If you received a devkit from us it should come with the SDK pre-installed to `c:\ruyi`.
 But, the following instructions can be used to update it.

 ## Prerequisites